gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2021-10-15-address-sanitizer.markdown

 5. Double-free, invalid free
 6. Memory leaks (experimental)

-Typical slowdown introduced by AddressSanitizer is `2x`.
+Typical slowdown introduced by AddressSanitizer is `2x`. 性能指标可参考：[AddressSanitizerComparisonOfMemoryTools](https://github.com/google/sanitizers/wiki/AddressSanitizerComparisonOfMemoryTools) 和 [AddressSanitizerPerformanceNumbers](https://github.com/google/sanitizers/wiki/AddressSanitizerPerformanceNumbers)

 Simply **compile** and **link** your program with `-fsanitize=address` flag.
 The AddressSanitizer run-time library should be linked to the final executable, so make sure to use `clang` (not `ld`) for the final link step.
 When linking shared libraries, the AddressSanitizer run-time is not linked, so `-Wl,-z,defs` may cause link errors (don’t use it with AddressSanitizer).
 To get a reasonable performance add `-O1` or higher.
 To get nicer stack traces in error messages add `-fno-omit-frame-pointer`.
 To get perfect stack traces you may need to disable inlining (just use `-O1`) and tail call elimination (`-fno-optimize-sibling-calls`).